-Public key cryptography was invented in 1976 by Whitfield Diffie and Martin Hellman.
-This new kind of asymmetric cryptography not only revolutionized cryptography, but also allowed it for the first time to be used by the public.
+Whitfield Diffie and Martin Hellman invented Public key cryptography in 1976.
+This new kind of asymmetric cryptography revolutionized cryptography.
+It also allowed the public to use it for the first time.

-When public key cryptography was first invented, the NSA tried to restrict access and keep the work classified.
+When scientists first invented public key cryptography, the NSA tried to restrict access and keep the work classified.
 The NSA and military were the only entities in the USA with access to secure encryption standards.
 Ever since access to strong encryption was given to the public, the government has used many tactics to keep a stranglehold on encryption.

-During the cold war the USA classified encryption technology as munitions, which allowed the State Department to control exports of the technology.
+During the cold war, the USA classified encryption technology as munitions.
+This allowed the State Department to control exports of the technology.
 In other words, even if Americans made discoveries and advances in technology, they couldn’t necessarily share those discoveries with people of other nations.

 The clipper chip was an attempt by the Clinton administration to get companies to use a specific chip for encryption which the government had back-door access to.

-In 2013 Edward Snowden revealed that the NSA had a secret project called Bullrun with the goal of cracking encrypted communication in order to gain access to the citizenry’s private information.
+In 2013 Edward Snowden revealed that the NSA had a secret project called Bullrun.
+It had the goal of cracking encrypted communication in order to gain access to the citizenry’s private information.

 In 2014 James Comey, then FBI director, called for front-door access to all secure communications via keys given to the government by companies offering encryption products.

 In 2019 American congressman Brad Sherman called for congress to pass legislation that would make Bitcoin and cryptocurrency purchases illegal.